 Trinity Hall opens after construction was delayed five years due to war time complications.

-Sister M. Evodine is appointed first President of the residential college.
+Sister M. Evodine becomes the first resident president of the college.

 The first male students register (as part-time); by 1959, the college is co-ed.